 There are some people out there that can proudly boast “I have never been fired.”
 Unfortunately for many people this is not the case.
-Being terminated is a great cause of stress in many peoples’ lives.
+Termination of employment is a great cause of stress in many peoples’ lives.
 The fear of being terminated often weighs in the back of employees’ minds.
 We spend the majority of our time at work and our work can often be a source of pride and part of who we are and how we define ourselves, hence why being terminated can be a very stressful time in people’s lives.
 Not only are there significant financial stressors, but also emotional stressor that accompany being terminated.

 It is important to know your rights as well as your employer’s rights and obligations when you are terminated.